 Siteman Flow Cytometry Core

-Directors: Bill Eades
+Director: Bill Eades

-Staff: Chris Holley and Dan Schweppe
+Staff: Chris Holley, Rory King and Dan Schweppe

 The Siteman Flow Cytometry Core offers services for flow cytometry-based cell analysis and cell sorting.
 The instrumentation includes five benchtop analyzers and three cell sorters assemblies with a total sorting capacity equal to five traditional cell sorters.